MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ## Step 4: Design a network infrastructure

 With the regional design in place, Contoso is ready to consider a network strategy.
 It needs to think about how the on-premises datacenter and Azure connect and communicate with each other, and how to design the network infrastructure in Azure.
-Specifically Contoso needs to:
+Specifically, Contoso needs to:

 - **Plan hybrid network connectivity.** Figure out how it's going to connect networks across on-premises and Azure.
 - **Design an Azure network infrastructure.** Decide how it will deploy networks over regions.
-How will networks communicate within the same region, and across regions?
+How will networks communicate within the same region and across regions?
 - **Design and set up Azure networks.** Set up Azure networks and subnets, and decide what will reside in them.

 ### Plan hybrid network connectivity